 -More free to fully show emotions without an “audience”

 -Usually takes place in better (natural) lighting situations

 -The couple (and wedding party) are able to spend more time with family/guests during the cocktail hour

 -Hair and make-up are still fresh for all other group photos, since most are then able to be shot prior to the ceremony

 -You may have always dreamed of that first “moment” of walking down the aisle

 One Last Note

 We have learned an important thing over the years and it’s the need to tell all the grooms out there something… Your bride has been preparing to be beautiful all morning (or day!) long and this is the moment where she reveals that beauty to you.
 Please, don’t forget to tell her just how gorgeous she looks!
-Yes, she wants to see you and hug and kiss you, but please, please don’t forget… just like she dreamed as a little girl, she wants to hear you say, “Wow… you look stunning” (or something to that effect, you can use your own words), whether or not you do a first look! :)
+Yes, she wants to see you and hug and kiss you, but please don’t forget… she would really love to hear you say, “Wow… you look incredible” whether or not you do a first look! :)